OA1032/Uno/README.md

 execution, user interface, help, etc. has to be included in a readme file.

 # Currently the ML model can only recognise the number 4 and 6

+# File Pathways will need to be adjusted based on where the images are saved

 # Execution